-The R-PP highlights the need to establish a Technical REDD+ Unit (UT-REDD+) at central level to ensure sector coordination in policy development as well as facilitating implementation of REDD+ at sub-national level.
+The R-PP highlights the need to establish a Technical REDD+ Unit (UT-REDD+) as a meeting forum at central level to ensure sector coordination in policy development as well as facilitating implementation of REDD+ at sub-national level.
 A similar structure is recommended for the latter, but further analysis of capacity and level (regional or provincial) of establishing such structure will be discussed during implementation of this readiness plan.
 The Technical Council of the National Council for Sustainable Development (CONDES) which comprises national directors, representatives of academia, private sector, NGOs and prominent individuals, is the National Council for REDD+.
 This will provide strategic direction and ensure political buy-in of key cross-sector interventions to reduce emissions from current land use practices.

 The policy and legal instruments contain important provisions such as devolution of resources to local communities and participatory decisions in allocation of the resources to investments (private and public) and benefit sharing mechanisms.
-However, rights to non tangible environmental services such as carbon are not explicitly defined.
-Consultations indicated that, in order to protect communities and provide incentives for changing land use practices, carbon rights should be held by the communities as the Constitution of Mozambique, Land Policy and Law acknowledges customary land rights irrespective of whether these rights are formally registered or not.
+However, rights to non tangible environmental services such as carbon are not explicitly defined yet.
+Consultations indicated that, in order to protect communities and provide incentives for changing land use practices, carbon rights should be held also by the communities as the Constitution of Mozambique, Land Policy and Law acknowledges customary land rights irrespective of whether these rights are formally registered or not.

-REDD+ delivery models, options and interventions are outlined in this document, though analysis of their viability needs to be conducted including determination of opportunity costs, transaction and implementation costs.
+REDD+ delivery models, options and interventions are outlined in this document, though analysis of their viability needs to be conducted including determination of opportunity costs, monitoring, supervising, transaction and implementation costs.

 While forest inventories have been conducted regularly in the country in intervals of about 10 years, this has focused on determining annual allowable cut for commercial timber and assessment of biomass has been limited.
-Therefore, establishing reference scenarios and MRV systems will require some works at sub-national level to validate national information and conversion of volume to biomass and thereafter to carbon stocks.
+Therefore, establishing reference scenarios and MRV systems will require some works at national level and sub-national levels as an interim manner to validate information and conversion of volume to biomass and thereafter to carbon stocks.
 In addition, mapping land uses as well as establishing spatial, social and economic impacts on emissions will facilitate tracking changes and performance over time.

-Social and Environment Strategic Assessment (SESA) and subsequent design of Environmental and Social Management Framework (ESMF) will be conducted to minimize and mitigate negative impacts that might result from implementation of REDD+.
+Social and Environment Strategic Assessment (SESA) and subsequent design of Environmental and Social Management Framework (ESMF) will be conducted to minimize and mitigate negative impacts that might result from implementation of REDD+ to the extent of the requirement of the decisions of UNFCCC negotiations.
 Carbon rights can potentially affect community access to land resources for their livelihoods, hence exacerbating poverty.
 Similarly enhancing carbon stocks through large scale plantations replacing natural forests reduces biodiversity particularly due to fuzzy boundary between forest and non-forest definitions, promote large scale land acquisition causing conflicts or affecting communities.
 These issues have not been discussed so far during consultations.

-The duration of this R-PP is two years from March 2012 to December 2014 and the readiness preparation will require at least US\$ 3.4 million from FCPF with the following breakdown.
+The duration of this R-PP is two years from March 2013 to December2015 and the readiness preparation will require at least US\$ 3.6 million from FCPF with the following breakdown.
 The part of other funding sources is necessary, such as UN-REDD and others will be sought: